mrkvon/developing-distributed-app/intro.md

 I don't care for the inception ideas.
 I don't care for authority in Solid.
 I don't care for your new Specification.
 I want it to work.

-[comment]: <> (I don't care for your new Specification)
-[comment]: <> (it's unclear to me who is "your" here.
-Maybe adding a link under "Specialization" will help, or changing "your" to somthing more specific?)

 For me, Solid is:

 1. an identity provider